Application Closed

 Allowable for costs designed to promote products that align with the purpose of the grant program.

-How many Dairy Industry Impact grants will be awarded?
+- How many Dairy Industry Impact grants will be awarded?

 The number of awards granted will vary depending on the number and quality of the applications received.

-Why do you need my EIN?
+- Why do you need my EIN?

 To ensure that we are good stewards of USDA funding, DBIA must verify that award recipients are businesses in good standing with the IRS before finalizing an award.

-Are matching funds required?
+- Are matching funds required?

-What if I need to change my proposal after I receive an award?
+- What if I need to change my proposal after I receive an award?

-We understand that circumstances may change between the time of the application for a Dairy Industry Impact grant and the time the funding is awarded.
+We understand that applicants’ circumstances may change between the time they apply for a Dairy Industry Impact grant and the time the funding is awarded.
 If a successful applicant wishes to change the details of their grant proposal, they must notify the DBIA before the changes are made.
 A written amendment stating the reasons for the change is required, along with details of the changes and how they affect the application goals.
 The DBIA will reply in writing to approve or deny the change request.
 In general, change requests are acceptable, as long as there is no change to the scope of the original application and all funds requested support the original application.

-Is the information I submit confidential?
+- Is the information I submit confidential?

 Funding applications and project reports are subject to disclosure to the U.S. Department of Agriculture (USDA).
 DBIA reserves the right to post funded proposals, summary reports, and survey findings in media reports and on our website (https://www.cdr.wisc.edu/dbia/).
 DBIA’s grant review committee will otherwise maintain confidentiality, including of proprietary information included in project proposals.
-If you have further questions about business confidentiality, please contact DBIA staff.